 - 1. Prior to certificate approval of the conceptual site plan, the following revisions shall be made, or information shall be provided: - a.
-Provide the acreage information of each development envelope in the site development data table.
+Provide the acreage information of each development envelope in the site development data table. - b.

-- b.
 Provide the existing gross floor area and net acreage on the plan. - c.
 Revise the Type 1 tree conservation plan (TCP1), as follows: - (1) Add the assigned plan number, TCP1-011-2020, to the approval block, woodland conservation worksheet, and all appropriate areas where the TCP1 is listed. - (2) Revise the approval block on both sheets to be slightly larger for a readable signature. - (3) Revise the legend to remove label and symbol "cleared (woodlands cleared)." - (4) Revise the legend wording from "specimen tree to be retained" to "specimen tree proposed for removal-not with this CSP/TCP1." - (5) Revise the legend and plan view to show a bright colored symbol for "Marlboro Clay." - (6) Add a label for "north" and "south" bound US 301 (Robert Crain Highway). - (7) Revise the stream buffer to stop at the wetland buffer. - (8) Revise the limits of disturbance and specimen tree table to show all specimen trees as saved. - (9) Add a revision date to the TCP1 and have the revised plan signed and dated by the qualified professional who prepared it. - d.
-Provide a conceptual pedestrian crossing of MD 725 (Marlboro Pike) using a rectangular rapid flashing beacon originating at the entrance of the proposed development. - e.
-Provide a conceptual pedestrian access between all pods on the site, and to adjacent properties along MD 725 (Marlboro Pike). - f.
-Provide conceptual pedestrian access along both sides of the internal driveways and roads, and between the buildings and the parking lots on the subject site. - 2.
-Prior to acceptance of the preliminary plan of subdivision for this site, the applicant shall: - a.
+Show conceptual pedestrian access arrows crossing MD 725 (Marlboro Pike) at the conceptual entrance of the proposed development, and between all pods on the site and adjacent properties along MD 725 (Marlboro Pike), subject to the final locations and design at the time of DSP and subject to applicable permitting agency approval. - e.
+Provide conceptual pedestrian access along both sides of the internal driveways and roads, and between the buildings and the parking lots on the subject site.

+- 2. Prior to acceptance of the preliminary plan of subdivision for this site, the applicant shall: - a.
 Submit an approved stormwater management concept plan and approval letter. - b.
-Submit a geotechnical report for review and approval by the Prince George's County Department of Permitting, Inspections and Enforcement to confirm the elevation of the Marlboro clay and determine the slope stability factor.
+Submit a geotechnical report for review and approval by the Prince George's County Department of Permitting, Inspections and Enforcement to confirm the elevation of the Marlboro clay and determine the slope stability factor. - c.

-- c.
 Revise the Type 1 tree conservation plan to include the limits of the Marlboro clay and the 1.5 factor of safety line, if any, as determined by an approved evaluation by the Prince George's County Department of Permitting, Inspections and Enforcement. - d.
-Provide a written determination from the Maryland Department of the Environment (MDE) regarding the stream classification (intermittent or ephemeral) for the channel located along the southern boundary of the subject property.
-Should the stream classification change based on MDE's determination, any required stream buffers shall be shown on a revised Natural Resources Inventory and all associated plans. - e.
-Submit an approved Phase I archeology report, in accordance with the Prince George's County Planning Board's Guidelines for Archeological Review (May 2005), on the above-referenced property to determine if any cultural resources are present. - f.
+Submit an approved Phase I archeology report, in accordance with the Prince George's County Planning Board's Guidelines for Archeological Review (May 2005), on the above-referenced property to determine if any cultural resources are present. - e.
 Consider relocating the eastern access driveway to MD 725 (Marlboro Pike) to the west, beyond the termination of the merge lane. - 3.
 At the time of detailed site plan, the applicant shall: - a.
 Submit a list of sustainable site and green building techniques that will be used in this development. - b.
-Provide commercial/retail, office uses, and/or other public-oriented functions at the street level fronting MD 725 (Marlboro Pike) to activate the street. - 4.
+Consider providing commercial/retail, office uses, and/or other public-oriented functions at the street level fronting MD 725 (Marlboro Pike) to activate the street. - 4.
 Prior to the approval of any building permits within the subject property, unless modified at the time of preliminary plan of subdivision, pursuant to Section 27-546(d)(9) of the Prince George's County Zoning Ordinance, the following road improvements shall (a) have full financial assurances, (b) have been permitted for construction through the operating agency's access permit process, and (c) have an agreed-upon timetable for construction with the appropriate operating agency: